MicrowaveLinkAntenna/PyCharm-Documentation/docs/installation.md

 # Installing Python and PyCharm

-Python is the programming language while PyCharm is the IDE that helps you write code in that language.
-They are created by separate organizations, and need to be installed separately.
-Here, we will first install Python and then PyCharm.
+In order to user Python with PyCharm, you will first have to install both piece of software.
+Although you will be using them in tandem, Python and Pycharm are separate pieces of software made by separate organisations.
+As such, they will need to be installed separately.

+COMP-1510 requires using specific installation options which are easily missed.
+As such, this page will cover how to properly install Python and PyCharm the first time.

-The screenshots in this document will show the installers for Windows, but it should be very similar on Mac.
+The screenshots in this document will show the installers for Windows.
+The UI will be slightly different on other operating systems, but the overall process will be the same.

 ## Installing Python

-You should only have to do this on Windows and Mac.
-Most Linux distributions should already come with an up to date Python interpreter, but Windows doesn't have one by default and Mac has an outdated version.
+Most Linux distributions should already come with an upto date Python interpreter, but Windows doesn't have one by default and Mac come packaged an outdated version.

-1. Go to [this link](https://www.python.org/downloads/) on the computer you want to install Python to.
+1. Go to the official Python [download page](https://www.python.org/downloads/) on the computer you want to install Python to.

 2. The website should automatically detect your operating system and change the main download button to the correct version of the installer.
 If the auto detection is not correct, click one of the options below to manually select the version.
 ![](img/installation/python-download.png)